-8.5.3 Exceptions and instances where formal tendering need not be applied (HSC (F) 05/2012)
+8.5.3 Exceptions and instances where formal tendering need not be applied (HSC(F) 05/2012)

-Formal publicly advertised tendering procedures need not be applied (ref Standing Orders Administrative Scheme of Delegation 3.4.7) where:
+Formal publicly advertised tendering procedures need not be applied (ref Standing Orders Administrative Scheme of Delegation 4.3.6) where:

-- (a) the estimated expenditure or income does not, or is not reasonably expected to, exceed £30,000; or - (b) where the supply is proposed under special arrangements negotiated by the DHSSPS in which event the said special arrangements must be complied with: - (c) regarding disposals as set out in Standing Financial Instructions No.16;
+- (a) the estimated expenditure or income does not, or is not reasonably expected to, exceed £30,000; or - (b) where the supply is proposed under special arrangements negotiated by the DHSSPS in which event the said special arrangements must be complied with; - (c) regarding disposals as set out in Standing Financial Instructions No.16.

-8.5.4 Direct Award Contracts (DAC) encompassing Single Tender Actions / Waiving of Competition

-Any proposal not to competitively tender must be forwarded to the HSCB's Centre of Procurement Expertise (COPE), which is currently BSO PaLS, for advice and agreement before it may be approved by the Chief Executive.
+8.5.4 Direct Award Contracts (DAC) encompassing Single Tender Actions / Waiving of Competition above £5,000 advice and agreement before it may be approved by the Chief Executive.
 This requirement is regardless of whether the actual purchasing is being conducted by PaLS.